viet34tqc/notebook/dependancy-injection.md

 Dependency Inversion Principle (DIP) says that high-level modules should not import anything from low-level modules, both should depend on abstractions.
 What this means, is that any high level module, which naturally could be dependent on implementation details of modules it uses, shouldn't have that dependency.

-The high and low-level modules, should be written in a way so they both can be used without knowing any details about the other module's internal implementation.
-Each module should be replaceable with an alternative implementation of it as long as the interface to it stays the same.
+The high and low-level modules should be used without knowing any details about the other module's internal implementation.
+Each module should be replaceable with an alternative implementation but the interface they use stays the same.

 ## Inversion of Control